How to Perform Content Marketing Audit

 Researching the competitors

 At the moment you know your flaws and advantages.
-So, why not study what your competitors have to offer and borrow all their ideas that are worth stealing.
+So, why not study what your competitors have to offer and borrow all their ideas that are worth stealing?
 There is no way you can get all the information they possess, however, you should track general trends in their feed.

 There are several things worth noting while researching your competitors:

-• Their most popular posts;
+- Their most popular posts;

-• The posts with the most comments;
+- The posts with the most comments;

-• The content that has managed to get the highest amount of social media shares;
+- The content that has managed to get the highest amount of social media shares;

-• The preferred type of their content – whether it is a video or blog post;
+- The preferred type of their content – whether it is a video or blog post;

-• The way their community manager interacts with users.
+- The way their community manager interacts with users.

 So, check all the points mentioned above.
 You might have a general picture of their performance and, perhaps, will gain some ideas on your content marketing improvements.
 Feel free to adapt your competitors' most successful ideas and concepts and supplement them with your best practices.

-Compose the improvements plan
+Compose the improvement plan

 By this point, you have been gathering all the necessary data one way or another.
 But at this stage, your time to act has come.
 After all, that’s what all the content audit was about – to define the methods for improving your marketing strategy.